apache/jackrabbit-oak/oak-doc/src/site/markdown/query/query-engine.md

 `@since Oak 1.60.0 (OAK-10424)`

-NOTE: The principal executing the query must have been granted the repository privilege `rep:insecureQueryOptions` (see [Privilege Management / Query Execution](../security/privilege/mappingtoprivileges.md#query-execution)).
+NOTE: The QueryEngineSettings must be configured with an `insecureQueryOptionsPrivilegeName` and the principal executing the query must have been granted a repository privilege registered with that name.

 Enabling this option activates the same compatibility behavior for NodeIterator.getSize() as described in [Result Size](#result-size), but only for the query being executed.